25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 #### Immutable Objects

-Objects by default are mutable, hence the properties of any object can be modified after its creation.
+Objects by default are mutable, hence the properties of any object can be modified after its creation

 To stop any changes being made to the object after its creation (make it immutable):